Refer to fig. 2 above. In the top row at 2a, the flow is suddenly

 the "condensation" happens faster than the "evaporation",) then even a

 tiny wave could grow large and larger.
 Sort of like dropping a tiny seed

 crystal into a supersaturated solution.
 When traffic is heavy and

-to freeze into a gigantic
+make the traffic freeze into a gigantic

 crystal.
 Like Kurt Vonnegut's end of the world story